emilpriver/go-hugo-portfolio/content/blog/ocaml/why-i-like-ocaml.md

   | value -> Printf.printf "Hello stranger %s" value
 ```

-In the code above, I am obligated to include the last match case as we would not have handled every case unless, for instance, what should the compiler do if the `name` is Adam.
-Now the example above is a really simple one, We can also match on a int and do different stuff depending on the number value.
+In the code above, I am required to include the last match case because we have not handled every case.
+For example, what should the compiler do if the `name` is Adam?
+The example above is very simple.
+We can also match on an integer and perform different actions based on the number value.
+For instance, we can determine if someone is allowed to enter the party using pattern matching.

 ```OCaml
 let allowed_to_join age =